4GeeksAcademy/machine-learning-final-project/README.md

 # Machine learning Final Project
 <!-- endhide -->

-- You have reached the final project!
+-You have reached the final project!
 If you look back, do it only to see how far you have come!
 Now the final step to the finish line.

-- We have built projects based on different business problems, from different industries, and using a variety of algorithms.
+-We have built projects based on different business problems, from different industries, and using a variety of algorithms.
 Now it's time to build your own project using the algorithm that you think is right for your problem.

-- If an ML model makes a prediction in Jupyter, is anyone around to hear it?
+-If an ML model makes a prediction in Jupyter, is anyone around to hear it?
 Probably not.
 Deploying models is the key to making them useful.

 *“Hard work always beats talent when talent doesn't work hard” - Tim Notke*